All Products

 cosyvoice-v3-flash, cosyvoice-v3-plus

-Supports various dialects such as Northeastern Mandarin and Minnan, suitable for local content broadcasting.
+Supports multiple dialects such as Northeastern Mandarin and Minnan, suitable for local content broadcasting.

 Educational applications (including formula reading)